angezid/css-to-xpath-converter/README.md

   * `useClassName` - this option change the XPath generation of attribute selector '[class operation value]'.
 See [Class attribute non-standard](https://angezid.github.io/css-to-xpath-converter/index.html#class_attribute_non_standard) and [Class attribute standard](https://angezid.github.io/css-to-xpath-converter/index.html#class_attribute_standard).
 Non-standard approach is more flexible because it is dealing with individual classes instead of a whole className.
   * `removeXPathSpaces` - strips unnecessary space characters from the XPath (they are added for readability).
   * `printError` - the callback to send error message that the converter is detected, e.g. in online [converter][converter] it is printed in the XPath editor.
-  * `debug` - log an error message to the console (as the converter catches all errors internally, no error will be log to the console unless debug option is enable).
+  * `debug` - log the converter errors to the console (the converter catches its errors internally).

   * `uppercaseLetters` - custom uppercase letters string, using by converter to perform case-insensitive attribute value operations.
   It extends the default uppercase Latin alphabet.
 It must be compliant with `lowercaseLetters`.